 You own a building – or you are planning to build – but you have questions.
 Will it be thermally comfortable, or will you feel like a polar bear in the Sahara, or a camel in the Antarctic?
 Will your cooling and heating energy bills give your grey hairs?
 Will there be enough daylight to make the house feel warm and inviting, or will it be like a dungeon, dark and dreary?

-Maybe you want to know how much daylight will reach different parts inside your building.
-Or you want to know what the air temperatures will be at different locations because you have a grandmother who is very sensitive to the cold.
+Maybe you want to know how much daylight will reach different areas inside your building.
+Or you want to know what the air temperatures will be at different locations because you have an elderly occupant who is very sensitive to the cold.
 Or you have no idea whether you will need air conditioning units, what size they should be, and where they must be situated.
 Maybe you want to know how well the air will circulate through the building, because you like natural ventilation.
-Or you want to know what the air speed is to see if it will be draughty in some locations.
+Or you want to know if it will be draughty in some locations.

-The good news is that there are tools that can give you informed answers to these questions, and which can help you to find cost-effective solutions for improvement.
+The good news is that there are tools that can give you informed answers to these questions, which can help you to find cost-effective improvements.
 The following case study helps to illustrate an example of a project where we at Greenplan addressed a number of these questions.

 The next step after creating the office model was to simulate its performance with real weather data.
-DesignBuilder allows for a number of different parameters to be calculated (temperature, air flow speed, daylight, etc.), and these capabilities were used as shown below to answer some of the students’ questions.
+DesignBuilder allows for a number of different parameters to be calculated (temperature, air flow speed, daylight illumination etc.) and these capabilities were used as shown below to answer some of the student’s questions.